Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Dodge/Heat-of-Battle Advance.md

 Prerequisite Charms:
   - None
 ---
-When the Dragon-Blood recedes from her enemies, she doesn’tretreat,butratherburnsanewcourse.Shewaives the [[Initiative]] cost of disengaging as long as it moves her into close range with another, nontrivial opponent, and rolls an additional non-Charm die for each 10 she rolls.
+When the Dragon-Blood recedes from her enemies, she !!doesn’tretreat,butratherburnsanewcourse.Shewaives!! the [[Initiative]] cost of disengaging as long as it moves her into close range with another, nontrivial opponent, and rolls an additional non-Charm die for each 10 she rolls.